opencv/opencv/modules/core/doc/old_basic_structures.rst

     :param header: Output header to be filled

-    :param newCn: New number of channels. 'newCn = 0' means that the number of channels remains unchanged.
+    :param new_cn: New number of channels. 'new_cn = 0' means that the number of channels remains unchanged.

-    :param newRows: New number of rows. 'newRows = 0' means that the number of rows remains unchanged unless it needs to be changed according to  ``newCn``  value.
+    :param new_rows: New number of rows. 'new_rows = 0' means that the number of rows remains unchanged unless it needs to be changed according to  ``new_cn``  value.

 The function initializes the CvMat header so that it points to the same data as the original array but has a different shape - different number of channels, different number of rows, or both.